ChenXiao61/Img_augmentor/docs/userguide/extend.rst

 This allows you to add custom functionality and extend Augmentor at run-time.
 Of course, if you have written an operation that may be of benefit to the community, you can make a pull request on the GitHub repository.

 The following sections describe extending Augmentor in two steps.
-Step 1 is creating a new :class:`.Operation` subclass, and step 2 is using an object of your new custom operation in a pipeline.
+Step 1 involves creating a new :class:`.Operation` subclass, and step 2 involves using an object of your new custom operation in a pipeline.

 Step 1: Create a New Operation Subclass
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To create a custom operation and extend Augmentor:

-1) First you must create a new class in the :mod:`.Operations` module.
-2) This new class must inherit from the :class:`.Operation` base class.
+1) You create a new class that inherits from the :class:`.Operation` base class.
 3) You must overload the :func:`~Augmentor.Operations.Operation.perform_operation` method belonging to the superclass.
 4) You must call the superclass's :func:`__init__` constructor.
 5) You must return an object of type :class:`PIL.Image`.